OpenTermsArchive/contrib-versions/Linkedin/Privacy Policy.md

 Back to Top 1.
 What information we collect 1.1.
 Data Controllers

 Our Privacy Policy applies to anyone with a LinkedIn account.
 If you live in the U.S., LinkedIn Corporation controls your information.
-If you live outside the U.S., LinkedIn Ireland Limited controls your information.
+If you live outside the U.S., LinkedIn Ireland controls your information.

 If you reside in the United States, then the personal information provided to or gathered by LinkedIn is controlled by LinkedIn Corporation, 2029 Stierlin Court, Mountain View, California 94043.
-If you reside outside the United States, then the personal information provided to or gathered by LinkedIn is controlled by LinkedIn Ireland Limited, Gardner House, Wilton Place, Wilton Plaza, Dublin 2, Ireland.
+If you reside outside the United States, then the personal information provided to or gathered by LinkedIn is controlled by LinkedIn Ireland, Gardner House, Wilton Place, Wilton Plaza, Dublin 2, Ireland.
 If you have any concern about providing information to us or having such information displayed on the LinkedIn services or otherwise used in any manner permitted in this Privacy Policy and the User Agreement, you should not become a Member of LinkedIn or visit our website.
 If you have already registered, you should close your account.
 We collect your personal information in the following ways:

 1.2.
 Registration